flotiq/flotiq-docs/docs/panel/webhooks/hosted-webhook.md

 ```
 { data-search-exclude }

-Validating webhooks are an easy tool to make sure that your content will not contain any mistakes, like setting promotional price higher than the regular price of the product.
+Using validating hosted webhook is an easy tool to make sure that your content will not contain any mistakes, like setting a promotional price higher than the regular price of the product.